 Glycosylated Hemoglobin Test (Hemoglobin A1c)

-A blood test can measure the amount of glycosylated hemoglobin in the blood.
-The glycosylated hemoglobin test shows what a person's average blood glucose level was for the 2 to 3 months before the test.
+This blood test measures the amount of glycosylated hemoglobin in the blood.
+In other words, it's a way of figuring out what the person's average blood glucose level was for the 2 to 3 months before the test.
 This can help determine how well a person's diabetes is being controlled over time.